-It is recommended that men have at least 15-50mcg (600-2,000 IU) of vitamin D per day, which can come from food, exposure to sunlight, supplements, or a combination of these.
+It is recommended that men have at least 15–50 mcg (600–2,000 IU) per day of vitamin D, which can come from food, exposure to sunlight, supplements, or a combination of these.
 Having too much or too little can be dangerous for your health.

 Vitamin D supplements can interact with certain medications.
-Talk to your doctor before taking vitamin D if you are already taking cholestyramine, corticosteroids, orlistat, or seizure medications.
+Talk to your healthcare provider before taking vitamin D if you are already taking cholestyramine, corticosteroids, orlistat, or seizure medications.

 What is vitamin D?